grafana/grafana/docs/sources/alerting/set-up/configure-roles/index.md

 | Edit              | Update or delete the contact point                                                                                                           |
 | Admin             | Same additional access as Edit and manage permissions for the contact point.
 User should have additional permissions to read users and teams. |

+### Steps
-To update contact point permissions, complete the following steps.
+To contact point permissions, complete the following steps.

 1. In the left-side menu, click **Contact points**.
 1. Hover your mouse cursor over a contact point and click **More**.